dgelessus/NAGUS/docs/index.rst

 But please be aware that I actually don't know a lot about Uru's architecture --- most of this is written while I'm still figuring it out myself, so expect mistakes!
+(If you find any errors,
-I'll try to fix the code and docs if I notice that I got something wrong.
+tell me on the `issue tracker <https://github.com/dgelessus/NAGUS/issues>`__ and I'll try to fix the code and/or docs.)

 .. seealso::